Design and Analysis of a Concatenated Code for Intersymbol Interference Wiretap Channels: Finite Blocklength Regime

 \subsection{Performance}

-We first evaluate the performance of the proposed code for BPSK-modulated codewords of length $nN' = 10^5$.
+We first evaluate the performance of the proposed code using BPSK-modulated sequences of blocklength $nN' = 10^5$.
 At a secure rate of $\Rs=0.0401$ ($q=0.1382$), the outer LDPC code is constructed with a punctured blocklength of $N' = 25000$ using the optimized degree distributions from Table~\ref{tbl:dd:finite} ($\Rout=0.4143$, $\Rout'=0.4808$).
 Combined with a trellis code of rate $\Rin=1/4$ (Table~\ref{tbl:trellis2}), this setup results in an overall design rate of $\Rd=0.1202$.
-Regarding the secrecy efficiency, the rate of information leakage is upper bounded by ${\varepsilon}_{nN'}<10^{-5}$, as per \eqref{equ:leakage_num} in Lemma~\ref{lem:leakage_bd}, $\epsE_{nN'}<10^{-5}$, $\Rr=0.0801$, and Regarding the reliability efficiency, the proposed code achieves a bit-error rate~(BER) $\epsB_{nN'}\!<\!10^{-5}$ for $\SNRdBB=-4$ at Bob's decoder.
-In addition, for a shorter blocklength of $nN'=6144$, the proposed code demonstrates almost the same reliability and secrecy performance at a lower secure rate of $\Rs=0.0309$ ($q=0.1100$) using the optimized degree distributions of Table~\ref{tbl:dd:finite} ($\Rout=0.3955$, $\Rout'=0.4444$) and the same trellis code of rate $\Rin=1/4$ in Table~\ref{tbl:trellis2}.
+Regarding the secrecy efficiency, the rate of information leakage is upper bounded by ${\varepsilon}_{nN'}<10^{-5}$, according to \eqref{equ:leakage_num} in Lemma~\ref{lem:leakage_bd}, $\epsE_{nN'}<10^{-5}$, $\Rr=0.0801$, and Regarding the reliability efficiency, the designed code achieves a bit-error rate~(BER) $\epsB_{nN'}\!<\!10^{-5}$ for $\SNRdBB=-4$ at Bob's decoder.
+In addition, for a shorter blocklength of $nN'=6144$, the proposed code demonstrates almost the same reliability and secrecy performance at a lower secure rate of $\Rs=0.0309$ ($q=0.1100$), using the optimized degree distributions of Table~\ref{tbl:dd:finite} ($\Rout=0.3955$, $\Rout'=0.4444$) and the same trellis code of rate $\Rin=1/4$ in Table~\ref{tbl:trellis2}.

 The BER simulation curve is shown in Fig.~\ref{fig:BER}.
-For comparison, this figure also includes the i.u.d. secure rate $\Riud^{(4)}$, the constrained secrecy capacity $\Rcsc^{(4)}$ of the fourth-order E-FSMC modeling the ISI-WTC in Example~{\ref{ex:casestudy}}, and the i.u.d. secure rate of the superchannel $\RSC$ in Table~\ref{tbl:trellis2}, all evaluated at $\SNRdBE = -4.0$.
+For comparison, this figure also includes the i.u.d.\ secure rate $\Riud^{(4)}$, the constrained secrecy capacity $\Rcsc^{(4)}$ of the fourth-order E-FSMC modeling the ISI-WTC in Example~\ref{ex:casestudy}, and the i.u.d.\ secure rate of the superchannel $\RSC$ in Table~\ref{tbl:trellis2}, all evaluated~at~$\SNRdBE = -4.0$.
 As illustrated, the designed concatenated code achieves a reliability threshold that is $2.5$~dB away from $\RSC$, $3.6$~dB away from $\Rcsc^{(4)}$, and surpasses $\Riud^{(4)}$ by $0.6$~dB for a blocklength of $nN' = 10^5$.
-In addition, the code simulation shows that,~for $nN' = 6144$, a BER of $10^{-5}$ is achieved at an SNR that~surpasses $\Riud^{(4)}$ by $0.4$~dB.
+In addition, the code simulation results show that for $nN' = 6144$, a BER of $10^{-5}$ is achieved at an SNR that surpasses $\Riud^{(4)}$ by $0.4$~dB.
+(All codes and simulation files are publicly available online~\cite{ISIWTC_CD}.)

+The gap to the constrained secrecy capacity, even for large blocklengths, is primarily due to the puncturing strategy used to enforce secrecy.
+Near-optimal reliability performance under puncturing requires carefully optimized puncturing patterns, as in~\cite{Ha2004RCP}.
+In contrast, our design directly punctures the LDPC codeword bits carrying the secret message (see Section~\ref{subsec:Enc}).
+This design choice incurs a reliability loss to enforce security.